mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 ---

-This short tutorial is intended to help Ember developers to migrate an Ember app using only one global CSS to CSS modules with [`ember-css-modules`](https://github.com/salsify/ember-css-modules).
+This short tutorial is intended to help Ember developers to migrate an Ember app using global CSS to CSS modules with [`ember-css-modules`](https://github.com/salsify/ember-css-modules).

 <!--break-->